Advertisement

 First commissioned by Soho Theatre, Blink is a bittersweet rom-com for the digital age.
 But ten years on from its original run, in a world of livestreams, doorbell cams, vlogging, and online stalking, Porter’s play takes on a new meaning.
 When our every move is recorded and broadcast online, what does it really mean for someone to see you?

-📍 Venue Description: The King's Head Theatre is a celebrated fringe venue in north London, known for its intimate setting, bold programming, and rich legacy of nurturing emerging talent.
+📍 Venue Description: King’s Head Theatre is a celebrated Off-West End venue in Islington, known for its intimate setting, bold programming, and rich legacy of nurturing emerging talent.
+The theatre champions the LGBTQ+ community onstage and off, presenting a diverse mix of plays, musicals, cabaret, drag, comedy, and opera.
+Its artistic policy is joyful, irreverent, colourful, and queer, ensuring every production is engaging, daring, and distinctive.

 ### The History of King's Head Theatre